 Hillary joins the Shadowcliff family as Executive Director with more than 15 years professional experience as a sustainability innovator and thought leader.
 Her experience spans across the business, non-profit, and government sectors, and includes countless hours served on committees and boards for causes, organizations, and movements that speak to her heart.
 Thriving on innovative sustainability system design, creative partnerships, and helping to develop key institutions, Hillary is excited to work with the on-site management team, board, and the rest of the Shadowcliff community to see this amazing Colorado landmark well into the future.

 Carl has a long standing relationship with Shadowcliff.
-From his first trip to Shadowcliff as a guest in the late 80’s to his various roles on the Board of Directors to serving as Executive Director for seasons 2013 and 2014, Carl has returned to our staff as the General Manager and we couldn’t be more excited about it!
-Carl received a certificate in non-profit management from the University of Illinois-Chicago and a certificate in Sustainability Leadership from the University of Oregon in Portland.
+From his first trip to Shadowcliff as a guest in the late 80’s, Carl has served in various including Board member, Executive Director in 2012 and 2013, and now as General Manager.
+Carl will be on-site at Shadowcliff all season.
 Carl is and has been a lawyer, arbitrator, mediator, facilitator, author, photographer, high school distance running coach, musician, and life long runner.
-But don’t talk to Carl about any of this; when you’re onsite this summer ask him about his wonderful growing family–Barb, Neil, Lyndsay, Henrik, Brian, Claire, Eddie and June.
+Carl will tell you that the best part about him is his wonderful family–Barb, Neil, Lyndsay, Henrik, Leo, Brian, Claire, Eddie and June.
+Expect to see any combination of family members at Shadowcliff at various times during the season.